bqi343/cp-notebook/Resources/Questions.md

 If you give me a link to the problem and I find it sufficiently interesting, then I might solve it (or not, if I don't check my messages).

+> Any opinion on working through random contests v.s. practicing topic by topic?

+Not really (but I would definitely recommend going through the CPH problemset).

 ## Personal?

 > When did you start